49fd6m92vc-code/wmrn-radio-history-archive/content/podcast/2026-02-12-christmas-day-broadcast-wmrn-fm-1973-part-2.md

 collection: WMRN Radio History Archive Podcast
 ---

+# Welcome to the WMRN Radio History Archive

 This episode continues the preserved Christmas Day broadcast from WMRN-FM, originally aired on December 25, 1973.

 As a companion to Part 1, this recording captures additional holiday programming, music selections, and the distinct on-air presence of WMRN-FM during the 1973 Christmas season.